thunderbird/webext-docs/messages.rst

       Whether the message has been marked as read.
 Not available for external or attached messages.

-.. _messages.MessageId:
+.. _messages.^message^id:

 MessageId
 ---------

 .. api-section-annotation-hack:: -- [Added in TB 122]

-A unique id representing a :ref:`messages.MessageHeader` and the associated message.
+A unique id representing a :ref:`messages.^message^header` and the associated message.
 This id doesn’t refer to the Message-ID email header.
 It is an internal tracking number that does not remain after a restart.
 Nor does it follow an email that has been moved to a different folder.

 .. api-header::
    :label: integer

-.. _messages.MessageList:
+.. _messages.^message^list:

 MessageList
 -----------